Want to see dinosaurs in Texas Hill Country?

-Very few people know of this hidden gem, making it one of the off the beaten path attractions in the Lone Star State.
+Very few people know of this hidden gem, making the Dinosaur Museum Canyon Lake TX one of the best off the beaten path attractions in the Lone Star State.

-This small museum has plenty of attractions including over 350 fossilized dinosaur footprints in 28 separate tracks, indigenous artifacts, and a dino dig pit.
+This small museum has plenty of attractions including over 350 fossilized dinosaur footprints, Texas.

-It is a great place to spend a couple of hours while learning about the dinosaurs that once lived in this part of Texas.
+The Heritage Museum Canyon Lake Texas is a great place to spend a couple of hours while learning about the dinosaurs that once lived in this part.

-Where is the Heritage Museum of the Texas Hill Country located?
+Where is the Heritage Museum of Texas Hill Country located?

 The Heritage Museum of the Texas Hill Country is located in Canyon Lake, Texas.